hypo69/hypo/pytest/gemini - set 4/en/src/product/product_fields/fields_list.md

 import pytest

 # No external code provided, so no functions/classes to test.
-# This example demonstrates testing a list, which can be adapted to test
+# This example demonStartes testing a list, which can be adapted to test
 # a function that returns/manipulates this list.